-The Aadhaar e-KYC API provides a convenient mechanism for agencies to offer an electronic, paper-less KYC experience to Aadhaar holders eliminating insecure and costly paper process that exist today.
-The e-KYC service provides simplicity to the resident, while providing cost-savings from managing and processing paper documents to the KUA.
+The Aadhaar e-KYC API provides a convenient mechanism for agencies to offer an electronic, paper-less KYC experience to Aadhaar number holders eliminating insecure and costly paper process that exist today.

 3. Aadhaar e-KYC API

 This chapter describes the API in detail including the flow, communication protocol, and data formats.